+CASTING DC: Standard

+CASTING TIME: Standard

+COOLDOWN: Standard

-CASTING DC: Standard CASTING TIME: Standard COOLDOWN: Standard RANGE: 1 square per level TARGET: 1 creature DURATION: 1 round per level SAVING THROW: Fortitude Negates SPELL RESISTANCE: Yes
+RANGE: 1 square per level

+DURATION: 1 round per level SAVING THROW: Fortitude Negates

 The caster alters the chemical balance of the target to increase physical fitness.
 The target of the spell gains a +1 bonus on attack and damage rolls per 2 caster level and a +4 bonus on Fortitude Saves and constitution checks.
 Additionally, the target takes a -2 penalty on knowledge magic checks, concentration checks, and junk shrivelage.